AxisCommunications/acap-runtime/README.md

 > **Note**
 >
-> The ACAP runtime service can run with TLS authentication or without.
+> The ACAP Runtime service can run with TLS authentication or without.
 > Be aware that running without TLS authentication is extremely insecure and we strongly recommend against this.
-> See [TLS](#tls) for information on how to generate certificates for TLS authentication when using ACAP runtime.
+> See [TLS](#tls) for information on how to generate certificates for TLS authentication when using ACAP Runtime.

 ### Requirements

 The following requirements need to be met.

 - Axis device:
-  - ACAP runtime as an ACAP application can be installed on any device that the ACAP Native SDK supports.
+  - ACAP Runtime as an ACAP application can be installed on any device that the ACAP Native SDK supports.
 See [Axis devices & compatibility][devices] for more information.
-  - ACAP runtime's containerized version also requires [Docker ACAP][docker-acap] to be installed and running.
+  - ACAP Runtime's containerized version also requires [Docker ACAP][docker-acap] to be installed and running.
   - Certificate files if [TLS](#tls) is used.